 **Students majoring in biology will follow this sequence for their junior year:

-*Remainder of semester: Pick a professor to work with, articulate a research problem in collaboration with that faculty member, and do a literature review of the problem.
+*Remainder of semesters: Pick a professor to work with, articulate a research problem in collaboration with that faculty member and do a literature review of the problem.
 Deadline is to be determined with the participating faculty member.